The table below shows the proportion of different categories of families living in poverty in Australia in 1999.

 IELTS Writing Task Chart for The table below shows the proportion of different categories of families living in poverty in Australia in 1999.

-The graph illustrates the figures of various types of family households living in poverty in 1999 in Australia.
+The graph depicts the ratio of various distinct types of families that live in poverty in Australia in 1999.

 Overall